relativitydev/relativity-trace-documentation/docs/user_documentation.md

 3. Create Trace agents

    > **NOTE:** Trace agents are Resource Pool aware.
-You are able to dedicate only one `Trace Manager Agent` per resource pool (associated with single workspace) and unlimited number `Trace Worker Agent`
+You are able to dedicate only one `Trace Manager Agent` per resource pool (associated with single workspace) and unlimited number of `Trace Worker Agents`

    1. Trace Manager Agent
        1. Agent Type = `Trace Manager Agent`